 1) All You Need Is A Consistent Background Color That’s Different From The Foreground.

 I was surprised to learn that there’s nothing particularly magical about the color green.
-The big reason that color green is used is that it’s least likely to match the actor’s wardrobe and skin tone.
-There are some other minor technical reasons (like tints vs. shades for achieving maximum contrast).
-But, for the most part, you just don’t want the background color to be anywhere close to your actors skin tone or wardrobe on a color wheel.
+Green is usually used because it’s not likely to match the actor’s wardrobe and skin tone.
+There are some other technical reasons, but there’s nothing stopping you from using a bluescreen instead. .

 Technically, you could apply a key using any color.
 It will work as long as the background is a consistent color there’s a lot of contrast between the background and the foreground.